-It is very personal account of Rawdon’s history from my own point of view and based on my research in original sources.
-It includes stories entrusted to me by individuals from many families.
-Rawdon had a sizeable population before 1852, the families were large and prolific and their descendants may now be found across North America, Australia, Europe and indeed almost everywhere.
-There are chapters on the military background of many settlers, the story of the militia, the surprising influence of American settlers and how British (Irish, English, Scottish), American, Canadien, Acadian and Protestant and Catholic cultures interacted.
+The book is a very personal account of Rawdon’s history – all my ancestors began life in Canada at Rawdon between 1824 and 1832.
+It is based on my research in original sources and includes stories entrusted to me by individuals from many families.
+There are chapters on the military background of some settlers, the story of the militia, the surprising influence of American settlers and how British (Irish, English, Scottish), American, Canadien, Acadian and Protestant and Catholic cultures interacted.

 Daniel B. Parkinson

 The cost of printing and shipping has increased since publishing in 2013 and is reflected in the price of the printed books.
 The PDF/e-book remains the same price and is easily searchable

 “I love this book!
 The detail is incredible and the stories add depth to the lives of our ancestors that would otherwise be forgotten.
 I learned many new things about the Canadian origins of my family.
 This will be a useful tool in my family tree research for quite some time.”